EvaMaeRey/ggtedious/README.md

 tedium.

 > ‘Testing your code can be painful and tedious, but it greatly
-> increases the quality of your code. testthat tries to make testing as
+> increases the quality of your code.’ - testthat introduction (probably
-> fun as possible, so that you get a visceral satisfaction from writing
-> tests.
-Testing should be addictive, so you do it all the time.’ -
-> testthat introduction (probably Hadley Wickham)
+> Hadley Wickham)

 Building a simple, straightforward extension in good company (workshop\!) will provide a misery-loves-company occasion to build a